ksenol94/k3s-challenge/README.md

 Local Kubernetes (K3s) DevOps Infrastructure

-This project automates the setup of a local Kubernetes (K3s) cluster using OpenTofu (Terraform), Helm, Jenkins, Postgre and Redis.
+This project automates the setup of a local Kubernetes (K3s) cluster (1 master and 1 worker) using OpenTofu (Terraform), Helm, Jenkins, Postgre, Local Container Registry and Redis.

 I used ChatGPT Pro Plan for helper AI Tool.